jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 pamphlets.
 Nothing keeps honest people honest like armed enforement.

 This means we need to cast a more skeptical eye on practices that could be easy to corrupt due to bad faith and agency concerns.
+At the very least, we would need safeguards that are thought of as unnecessary.
 For instance, the diversity necessary for proper selection of Spiritual Assemblies requires plurality voting, which requires that everyone take to heart Shoghi Effendi's warnings against corruption, collusion, partisan politics and formation of blocs.
-One reason plurality voting is probably rare in practice is it is so easily frustrated by the use of "block voting" by groups within organizations.
-Wispering campaigns could be used to target elected members, perhaps initiated by electees who wish to drive out a member with unknown views.
-Members could likewise selectively leak their opposition to initiatives sponsored by their own bodies, to limit its effectiveness.
+One reason plurality voting is probably rare in practice may be because it is easily corrupted by the use of "block voting" by groups within organizations.
+Whispering campaigns could be used to target elected members, perhaps initiated by electees who wish to drive out members with disagreeing views.
+Members could likewise selectively leak their opposition to initiatives sponsored by their own bodies, to limit their effectiveness.
 This does not mean that secular governance cannot learn from the Baha'i Faith, but it does mean that additional safeguards not practiced by Baha'is must be introduced.
+For voting, this may mean automatic checks for "block voting" and retention of ballots.
+For elected officials, this may require prohibitions on speech similar to those used on juries when one is told not to discuss the case outside the jury room.

 A final point is that Baha'i governance is presumed to be weilded by those who care about the Baha'i Faith.
 This is so obvious you may wonder why I'm saying this.
-But in this day and age, it seems obvious that some people wish to serve in goverments for the purposely proclained intention of ruining said government for one's own reasons.
-Someone may gain control of institutions in order to force them into inefficiency, providing an excuse to set up new institutions tailored to one's own liking.
-Or someone who wishes to weaken the power of civic governance may find it easy to run things exremely badly and inefficiently, essentially wrecking things for everyone, than to have an honest debate about any presumed excesses of civic governance.
-The lack of checks and balances in this system means that if a corrupt slate of candidates did somehow gain control of the organization, it could do an enormous amount of damage within their yearlong control of the organization.
+But it is worth remembering that some people wish to serve in goverments for the purposely proclained intention of ruining said government for one's own reasons.
+Someone may gain control of institutions in order to force them into inefficiency, providing them an excuse to set up new institutions tailored to their own liking.
+Or, someone who wishes to weaken the power of civic governance may find it easy to run things exremely badly and inefficiently, essentially wrecking things for everyone, rather than to have an honest debate about any presumed excesses of civic governance.
+The lack of checks and balances in this system means that if a corrupt slate of candidates did somehow gain control of the organization, it could do an enormous amount of damage under their control until new elections can be held.

 # Lessons for Governance